lwdStudio/lwdSite3/web/docker.md

 ```
 You should be able to access your site at ```http://<your-ip-address>:8000```

-To properply serve this site, configure a reverse proxy on your web server.
+To properly serve this site, configure a reverse proxy on your web server.
 I recommend nginx or caddy.